 We want all of our customers to know that if there is anything in this report that you do not understand or if you have any comments, questions, concerns, etc. about the water system, please do not hesitate to contact us.
-Be rest assured that we want all users of our water system to be informed about the utility and want everyone to feel at ease and be comfortable with the quality of our water system.
-We want everyone to know that the village will continue to be strongly committed to providing everyone with the best possible water system and the most reasonable costs available to them.
+Be rest assured that we want all users of our water system to be informed about the utility and want everyone to feel confident that every time you turn on a faucet, you are getting high quality and safe drinking water.
+The village is strongly committed to investing the necessary funds to keep our water system in top notch shape and to provide you with high quality and safe drinking water.